olivesgatech/Contrastive-Explanations/README.md

 **Paper** : https://arxiv.org/abs/2008.00178

-**Code Acknowledgements** :

-The code is built on Grad-CAM.
+**Code Acknowledgements** :  The code is built on Grad-CAM.
 We use the implementation of **https://github.com/1Konny/gradcam_plus_plus-pytorch** as our base code.
 Specifically, Recognition/utils.py and Recognition/gradcam.py are adapted.
 For the application of Image Quality Assessment, we use pretrained networks and network architecture from **https://github.com/lidq92/WaDIQaM**.
 Specifically, Image Quality Assessment/IQA.py and Image Quality Assessment/checkpoints are used.

-**Citation**.
+**Citation** : Prabhushankar, Mohit, et al. "Contrastive explanations in neural networks."
+2020 IEEE International Conference on Image Processing (ICIP).
+IEEE, 2020.

+**Bibtex** : @inproceedings{prabhushankar2020contrastive,
+  title={Contrastive explanations in neural networks}, author={Prabhushankar, Mohit and Kwon, Gukyeong and Temel, Dogancan and AlRegib, Ghassan}, booktitle={2020 IEEE International Conference on Image Processing (ICIP)}, pages={3289--3293}, year={2020}, organization={IEEE}
+}